-Two US citizens kidnapped off Nigeria’s coast - TWO crew members who are believed to be American citizens were reportedly kidnapped from an offshore support vessel while an unknown number of soldiers were alleged to have been shot dead in two incidents off Nigeria, according to reports.
+Two US citizens kidnapped off Nigeria’s coast - TWO crew members who are believed to be American citizens were

 The master and chief engineer of a vessel, said to be Edison Chouest Offshore’s C-Retriever, were abducted off the coast of Brass on Wednesday, Reuters claimed.